LiliBruk2/100-days-of-code/r1-log.md

 ### Day 54 - 55: May 16 - 17, 2018

-**Today's Progress**: Reviewing state, component architecture (where state lives, how state flows, stateless components, etc.), and how to attach events to components.
+**Today's Progress**: Reviewing state, component architecture (where state lives, how state flows, stateless components, etc.), how to attach events to components, and how to control form elements with React.